aha-develop/aha-mcp/README.md

 # aha-mcp

 Model Context Protocol (MCP) server for accessing Aha! records through the MCP.
 This integration enables seamless interaction with Aha! features, requirements, and pages directly through the Model Context Protocol.
+You can read, create, and update features, query releases, and add comments to features.

 ## Prerequisites